getify/You-Dont-Know-JS/this & object prototypes/ch3.md

 ## Type

-Objects are the general building block upon which a lot of the rest of JS is built.
-They are one of the 7 primary (primitive) types in JS:
+Objects are the general building block upon which much of JS is built.
+They are one of the 6 primary types (called "language types" in the specification) in JS:

 * `string`
 * `number`